LogtalkDotOrg/logtalk.org/_pages/testing.md

     make_directory(Directory).
 ```

-You can add this code to a file, e.g. `multiple_logtalk_instances_setup.pl`, and then start Logtalk using:
+You can add this code to a file, e.g., `multiple_logtalk_instances_setup.pl`, and then start Logtalk using:

 ```shell
 $ gplgt --init-goal "consult(multiple_logtalk_instances_setup)"